What is Brand Protection?

 Known Brand Impersonation Attacks

-Cybercriminals can attempt to defraud organizations or individuals by impersonating well-known brands in the marketplace.
+Cybercriminals can attempt to defraud organizations, individuals, and consumers by impersonating well-known brands in the marketplace.
 These well-known brands include some of the largest, wealthiest, most trusted, and most recognizable companies in the United States.
 Cybercriminals can leverage that consumer trust and market recognition to commit impersonation attacks that attempt to steal information or siphon funds from the target.

 Own Brand Impersonation Attacks